vicenteg/Confluent-GCP-Workshop/README.md

 pip install ansible
 ```

-1. Initialize a new cluster in Confluent Cloud. https://confluent.cloud/
+3. Initialize a new cluster in Confluent Cloud. https://confluent.cloud/

-1. Create some GCP hosts, we're using 2 n1-standard-2 (2 vCPUs, 7.5 GB memory, 200GB Persistent Disk).
-From Cloud Shell, you can create them like this (change `my-project` to your project ID if you're not using Cloud Shell or if you want to place the instances into a specific project):
+4. Create some GCP hosts, we're using 2 n1-standard-2 (2 vCPUs, 7.5 GB memory, 200GB Persistent Disk).
+From Cloud Shell, you can create them like this (change `my-project` to your project ID if you're not using Cloud Shell or if you want to place the instances into a specific project).
+If this is a new project, you may be prompted to enable the Compute Engine APIs.

 ```bash
 PROJECT=${DEVSHELL_PROJECT_ID:=my-project}